Node.js DNS Resolution: lookup, resolve & c-ares

 console.table(addresses);

 });Seeing every candidate makes the next failure easier to place.
-A missing IPv6 answer is a DNS record problem or resolver policy issue.
-A present IPv6 answer followed by connect failure is a route, listener, firewall, or transport problem.
-A present IPv4 answer ignored by the client is an ordering or fallback issue.
+If IPv6 is missing, check DNS records or resolver policy.
+If IPv6 is present but connect fails, check route, listener, firewall, or transport behavior.
+If IPv4 is present but ignored by the client, check ordering and fallback policy.

-Ordering is process state, and worker boundaries can matter.
-Code that changes the default result order should do it during bootstrap, close to other runtime configuration.
+Ordering is process state.
+Code that changes the default result order should do it during bootstrap, near the rest of your runtime configuration.
 Libraries should usually prefer per-call options over changing global DNS behavior for the whole process.
-A package that calls dns.setDefaultResultOrder() during import can alter unrelated clients in the same process.
+A package that calls dns.setDefaultResultOrder() during import can change unrelated clients in the same process.

 dns.lookup(host, { all: true, order: 'ipv6first' }, cb);That call states its own policy.
 The rest of the process keeps its default.
-For tests, this is also easier to reason about because the ordering dependency sits next to the assertion.
+Tests are easier to read too, because the ordering dependency sits next to the assertion.

 Failure Codes and Debugging

-DNS errors are easier to read when you keep the API path attached to the code.
+DNS errors are easier to read when every log line includes the API path, name, and record type.

-ENOTFOUND means the chosen resolver path failed to resolve the requested name.
+ENOTFOUND means the chosen resolver path could not resolve the requested name.
 For dns.lookup(), it usually means the OS resolver path produced no address for that hostname.
-For dns.resolve*(), it usually maps to a DNS name error or a no-such-name style result from the DNS query path.
+For dns.resolve*(), it usually maps to a DNS no-such-name style result from the DNS query path.

 dns.lookup('missing.example.invalid', err => {